liangfen-du/liangfen-du.github.io/_pages/team.md

           <td>The Chinese University of Hong Kong (CUHK)</td>
         </tr>
       </table>
-      <p>Hobbies: I'm a sports enthusiast who loves staying active and having fun.
-You can usually find me swinging a racket on the badminton court or smashing it out at the table tennis table.
-Football is another passion of mine—I can't resist a good match!
-When I'm not playing sports, I'm diving into music and movies.
-Whether I'm discovering new tunes or binge-watching the latest flicks, I'm all about those good vibes!</p>
       <div class="team-member-contact">
         <a href="mailto:wai-kit-adrian.lam@connect.polyu.hk"><i class="fas fa-envelope"></i> Email</a>
         <a href="https://scholar.google.com/citations?user=3576az4AAAAJ&hl=en" target="_blank"><i class="ai ai-google-scholar"></i> Google Scholar</a>